-Let us add the breaks or pauses into the passage, and other than 'one mile east', which should be 2 miles east from the payphone (see here), the rest is pretty much correct.
+Let us add the breaks or pauses into the passage, and other than 'one mile east', which should be approximately 2 miles east from the police station (see here), the rest is pretty much correct.
 "I wish to report a double murder.
-If you will go one mile east...... on Columbus Parkway to a public park, you will find the kids in a brown car.
-They have been shot by a 9 mm Luger.
+If you will go one mile east...... on Columbus Parkway to the public park, you will find the kids in a brown car.
+They have been shot with a 9 mm Luger.
 I also killed those kids last year....
 Good-bye."
-The Zodiac was either not a master of the English language or toyed with authorities, so unless Nancy Slover recalled the message slightly incorrectly, then ideally the phrase should have read "on Columbus Parkway 'by' a public park, you will find the kids in a brown car."
+The Zodiac was either not a master of the English language or toyed with authorities, so unless Nancy Slover recalled the message slightly incorrectly, then ideally the phrase should have read "on Columbus Parkway 'by' the public park, you will find the kids in a brown car."

 Considering Zodiac's compass accuracy at Lake Herman Road and Presidio Heights (Bus Bomb letter), it is highly doubtful he was was suggesting Blue Rock Springs Park was east on Columbus Parkway and the likely answer can be found in a misinterpretation and misrepresentation of the phone call under stressful conditions.